Bitspark/telstar/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-We currently use Kubernetes to deploy our producers and consumers as simple jobs, which of course is a bit suboptimal, it would be better to deploy them as replica set.
+We currently use Kubernetes to deploy our producers and consumers as simple jobs, which, of course, is a bit suboptimal.
+It would be better to deploy them as a replica set.

 ## ⛏️ Built Using <a name = "built_using"></a>